HMcNellis/Week1_Monday/README.md

-#Welcome to JS Workshop Day One !!
+#Welcome to JS Workshop Day One - Hanni!!

 ##Outline for Monday 9/14
 - Introductions